2023 Winter Termination Program

 • Lifeline Credit Program

 You are unable to pay your utility bills because of circumstances beyond your control such as unemployment, illness, medically related expenses, recent death of an immediate family member, and any other circumstances, which might cause financial hardship.
-What do you have to do?

 1. If you qualify for protection from shut-off during this period, you should contact your utility company to advise the company that you are eligible for coverage under the State’s Winter Termination Program.
 You should also pay as much as you can on your bill(s) during the winter.